Savjee/savjee.be/_posts/2017-10-25-Static-website-hosting-who-is-fastest.md

 Well let's find out!

 <!--more-->

+This blog post is about a benchmark I did in 2017.
+[I repeated this in 2020 with more tests & more providers]({% link _posts/2020-05-28-benchmarking-static-website-hosting-providers.md %}).

 # What I tested
 I started by creating an account on a few public clouds that allow you to host static websites.
 Static websites are built using only HTML, CSS and Javascript so basic storage is sufficient.
 I ended up creating an account on these services: